dfarnham/svdlibrs/README.md

     0,                    // upper limit of desired number of singular triplets (0 == all)
     &[-1.0e-30, 1.0e-30], // left,right end of interval containing unwanted eigenvalues
-    1e-6,                 // relative accuracy of ritz values acceptable as eigenvalues 3141,                 // a supplied random seed
+    1e-6,                 // relative accuracy of ritz values acceptable as eigenvalues 3141,                 // a supplied random seed if > 0
     false,                // verbose output
 )
 .unwrap();